bencodezen/coffeeaddict/README.md

 ## CoffeeAddict

-A simple app that allows users to enter any address and find the ten closest coffee shops!
+A simple web app that allows users to enter any address and find the ten closest coffee shops!

 Check out the [live demo](http://coffeeaddict.herokuapp.com)!